testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/><br/>

 ### ⚪️ 5.
-Run the tests frequenly, if possible run continously in the background
+Run the tests frequenly, if possible run continously in watch mode

+:white_check_mark: **Do:** Run the tests very frequently, if possible automatically and even continously while a developer is coding.
+This approach

-:white_check_mark: **Do:** If permits, let the tests actively guard the coding process. put in watch mode or run every few minutes
+If permits, let the tests actively guard the coding process. put in watch mode or run every few minutes

-In the same spirit of getting safety net, rock climbing,
+In the same spirit of getting safety net, rock climbing, if small, our extension, shift left

 On why a developers should not remember to run tests.
 This bullet will get written in 2 days ⏱